 Shinn received a B.F.A. in Illustration from the Rhode Island School of Design, Providence, RI.
 Her work has been presented internationally and domestically in group exhibitions and shows.
-Her piece was archived in the American Illustration 37 (2018) and published in the Communication Arts Magazine 59th Annual Edition (2018).
-She has received a Gold Award by The Society of Illustrators Los Angeles in the Illustration West 56th Annual (2017).
+Her pieces were in the 3x3 Illustration Show No.15 (2018), archived in American Illustration 37 (2018) and published in the Communication Arts Magazine 59th Annual Edition (2018).
+She has also received a Gold Award from The Society of Illustrators Los Angeles in the Illustration West 56th Annual (2017).

 Zharia Shinn is available for freelance projects and gallery collaborations - contact her if you have any inquiries or interest in working with her.
 Check out her Instagram to see what she is currently working on!